tsalakohub/CMPINF0010-Final-Project/README.md

 This dataset contains the neighborhood boundaries of Pittsburgh

+---

-Conclusion: Based on out metrics, our group decided that Squirrel Hill South is the best neighborhood to live in, since it is the noly neighborhood that is ranked in the top 5 twice in all of our metrics.
+**Conclusion**: Based on out metrics, our group decided that Squirrel Hill South is the best neighborhood to live in, since it is the noly neighborhood that is ranked in the top 5 twice in all of our metrics.